ask/mode/README.rst

     mode.loop.use('gevent')
     # execute program

-REMEMBER: It's very important this is at the very top of the module, and that it executes before you import libraries.
+REMEMBER: This must be located at the very top of the module, in such a way that it executes before you import other libraries.

 Using ``eventlet``